 It MUST be possible to identify the uRA of an NSI request.

-Authorization attributes MUST be transported transparently over the NSI Service Plane.
+End user authorization schemes are deployment specific, and in many cases site specific as well.
+Therefore, it MUST be possible within the NSI security framework to simultaneously support multiple authorization mechanisms.

 Fundamental Principles of Security in NSI

 An NSI Service Plane consists of a set of NSI Network Service Agents that are allowed to connect to each other through a prearranged administrative agreement; however, the process for determining this agreement is a deployment specific issue.
+This administrative agreement can be likened to the process by which peering is agreed between providers at layer 3.

+In addition, NSAs authenticate pair wise, but not all NSAs authentication with each other (there is no requirement that there be a full mesh of NSI reachability between NSAs), so the resulting Service Plane graph can be sparsely connected.

-NSI Service Plane security is based on transitive trust: I trust my neighbours and the neighbours they trust.
-As a result, any peering process should take this fact into consideration when adding new peers to an NSI Service Plane.
+To allow communication between NSA that are not directly peered, the NSI CS allows for message exchange between indirectly connected NSA using an intermediate aggregator NSA.
+The aggregator NSA will process an incoming protocol message from a peer NSA, determine the destination NSA of the request, and generate a new outgoing protocol message targeting a second peer along the service plane path, and in many cases without the second peer NSA having any knowledge of the first peer NSA.
+The second peer has to trust that the aggregator NSA has done due diligence on the first peer’s request before passing the message on.
+As a consequence, NSI Service Plane security is based on transitive trust, i.e. I trust my neighbours and the neighbours they trust.
+Any administrative peering process should take this fact into consideration when adding new peers to an NSI Service Plane.

 NSI uses Client Authenticated TLS as a transport protocol to ensure the integrity and confidentiality of the messages traveling through a trusted Service Plane.
 Client Authenticated TLS uses X.509 certificates as a mechanism to authenticate the identity of peer NSA during TLS session setup.
-This allows an NSA to validate it is communicating with a trusted peer, and that all encrypted communications between the peer NSA and is in fact coming from the expected NSA.
+This allows an NSA to validate that it is communicating with a trusted peer, determine the identity of the trusted peer through remote host name and certificate DistinguishedName, and that all communications with the peer NSA is being encrypted.

 Peer NSA MUST authenticate each other using Client Authenticated TLS.
 [GFD.212]